ThatGuyJacobee/ReviewR/README.md

 This was my A Level Computer Science Project.
 First time using C# as well as Microsoft's UWP platform for app development.
 Received an A* grade for my NEA project.
 The app consists of two main modules, the recommendation and review systems which were the main target during the application development.

 Note: Any API tokens have been reset and removed.

+Keep in mind the application won't function as the DB and tokens have been deprecated by me (follow config below if you would like to get it to work yourself, albeit without any data).
+This is more just to preserve the code and open source it if anyone wants to use anything :)

 ---
 # Features